LeslieDancey/FME_Desktop_Advanced/even_more_user_parameters.md

 In other words, the end-user is only provided with the union of all available attributes.
 To get what the users want, their attributes will have to be renamed to a common name.

 So, add AttributeRenamer transformers in each stream of data.
 For the library features use it to rename:

+- LibraryName to Name
+- LibraryAddress to Address
+- LibraryURL to URL

+Then use it to delete OBJECTID.
+You do this by simply setting it as an old attribute, and leaving out a new attribute name:

+Now do the same for all other streams of data.

+For parks:
+- Rename ParkName to Name
+- Rename ParkAddress to Address
+- Rename ParkURL to URL
+- Delete OBJECTID

+For TransitStations:
+- Rename StationName to Name
+- Delete OBJECTID
+- Add Address
+- Add URL